setanarut/fif/README.md

 # FIF (File in File)

-FIF is a command line tool for embed any file into image, audio and video files and decode back.
+FIF is a command line tool for embedding any file into image, audio and video files and decoding back.

 ## installation